otrv4/otrv4/otrv4.md

 **Bob:**

 1. Receives Non-Interactive-Auth message from Alice:
-    * Validates Alice's User Profile and and extract `Pka` from it.
+    * Validates Alice's User Profile and extracts `Pka` from it.
     * Picks a compatible version of OTR listed on Alice's profile, and follows the specification for this version.
 If the versions are incompatible, Bob does not send any further messages.